Denise Drace-Brownell: Career

+In her guide Binocular Vision Disorder: A Patient's Guide to a Life-Limiting, Often Underdiagnosed, Medical Condition, she discusses her early life disability and gives an in-depth look at binocular vision disorder.
+In addition, she has provided a pathway for those with symptomatic binocular disorders.

+Publications

+The First Nazi: Erich Ludendorff, the Man Who Made Hitler Possible

 She is the co-author of The First Nazi: Erich Ludendorff, the Man Who Made Hitler Possible, written with co-author Will Brownell.
 The book follows the historical life of Erich Ludendorff, and focuses on his dictator-style leadership in Germany during and after the First World War.
 Their focus on Ludendorff’s anti-Semitism describes how his career prepared the Germans psychologically for Nazi rule, and on decisions such as allowing Vladimir Lenin to return to Russia from exile in Switzerland.
 Kirkus Reviews said of the book that, "Despite a dearth of material, the authors deliver a chilling, well-researched biography that opens a whole new window on the world wars and the German psyche at the time."
-The book has been translated into German, Italian, Chinese and Czech.
+The book has been translated into Romanian, Italian, Chinese and Czech.